Get £100 cashback on 3%-ish

 - There's no savings safety guarantee

 With normal UK savings, the Financial Services Compensation Scheme promises it would pay the first £85,000 of any money saved per person, per financial institution if the institution went kaput.
-Peer-to-peer lenders don't have this, even now they're regulated.
+Any money you've invested with a peer-to-peer lender that's being loaned out doesn't have this, even now lenders are regulated.

 - If a peer-to-peer site went bust, who'd collect the loans?